3-Ingredient BBQ Sauce

 Remove the saucepan from heat and cool down before using the sauce or storing it.

 Of course, to add a boost of flavor to this homemade BBQ sauce, feel free to add some of the flavorings below:

-This BBQ sauce can be stored very well in a glass mason jar in the fridge for up to 1 week.
+This homemade barbecue sauce can be stored very well in a glass mason jar in the fridge for up to 1 week.